kazabooboo/gizra.com/_posts/2013-06-30-dekyll-drupal-on-jekyll.md

 **Q**: Ok, then why not use [Boost](https://drupal.org/project/boost) module.
 Why Jekyll?

 **A**: We love Drupal, but it doesn't mean we have to use _only_ Drupal.
 In Drupal, whenever you want to theme your output, you are mostly _overriding_ Drupal's default output.
 Drupal theme layer is extremely powerful, but many times we just don't need it.
 By using Jekyll we lower the barrier, and we can use our HTML almost as is.
-No theme overrides, no deceleration of TPL's, no Devel-themer to try to figure out "who the hack is rendering this block?" on a complex page.
-Since Jekyll is so popular, and being supported bu GitHub, we felt that's the right choice.
+No theme overrides, no deceleration of TPL's, no Devel-themer to try to figure out "who the heck is rendering this block?" on a complex page.
+Since Jekyll is so popular, and being supported by GitHub, we felt that's the right choice.

 ### Alright, Tell me more

-[Jekyll](http://jekyllrb.com/) is a static site generator, and it's is also blog aware.
+[Jekyll](http://jekyllrb.com/) is a static site generator, and it's is also blog-aware.
 Basically, think about your blog site deployed using git, no database no nothing.
 A nice side benefit is that GitHub allows you to deploy your site free of charge, enjoying their CDN (this site for example is running on GitHub Pages).

 Here's how this post looks in Jekyll.